 - event observers have critical limitations since they MUST NOT change the objects that they influence.

 Bear in mind that sometimes event observers can be useful even in Magento 2 development.
 Same as in M1, setting up observers can come in handy when you want to implement store-wide features such as a reward system and bonus points for purchases.
 But even then you are better off using plugins to get the job done.
 Event observers can be also used separately for frontend and adminhtml (with events.xml file designating their field of application).

 Core Magento 2 also has a lot of places where event observers play a prominent role in changing the logic of the application.
 The sheer number of places where observers work inside Magento means that it would be extremely difficult to get rid of them any time soon.
 There’s no doubt in the developer community that observers will eventually fade out of favor.
 But it will only happen when M2 completely abandons inheritance in favor of composition which is not the matter of the near future.

 We’ve created a mini-guide on how to choose the optimal tool for your task (ranked from most suited to less suited):

-- [email protected] plugins should be used last.
-They offer less stability than event observers and don’t have the advantages of @api plugins.
+- non-@api plugins should be used last.
+They offer less stability than event observers and don't have the advantages of @api plugins.

 Still have trouble upgrading your third-party extensions from observers to plugins?
 Want to boost your store speed or make it more reliable?
-We can help you move faster in the vivid e-commerce environment and upgrade you Magento extensions with proper plugin use.
+Being a, Onilab can help you move faster in the vivid e-commerce environment and upgrade your Magento extensions with proper plugin use.
 Drop us a line to start your faster e-commerce journey today.